Nitrokey/nitrokey-documentation/nitrokey3/windows/piv.rst

 3: Sign the CSR
 ---------------

 Move the request.csr file from the previous step to the server that hosts the certificate authority.
 Verify in the certificate template console (``certtmpl.msc`` ) that the template for the users can accept subject names from the request:

 .. figure:: images/piv/certtmpl-SN.png
-   :alt: In the certificate template console, in the parameter for the authentication certificate template, toggle "supply in request" in the "subject name" tab
+   :alt: In the certificate template console, in the parameter for the authentication certificate template, toggle "supply in request" in the "subject name" tab.

-Then, open PowerShell and sign the certificate signing request with ``certreq.exe -attrib CertificateTemplate:Nitrotest -submit request.csr`` This will open a GUI where you can select the correct Certificate Authority if there are multiple on this server.
-Then, save the certificate as ``certificate.crt``
+Open PowerShell and sign the certificate signing request with ``certreq.exe -attrib CertificateTemplate:Nitrotest -submit request.csr``

+This will open a GUI where you can select the correct Certificate Authority if there are multiple on this server.
+Save the certificate as ``certificate.crt``

 4: Store the certificate on the Nitrokey
 ----------------------------------------